On view September 26, 2020 to October 3, 2021

 Using selections from PEM’s vast collection, Salem Stories features more than 100 works, including paintings, sculpture, textiles, decorative arts, photographs, natural history specimens, manuscripts, posters, books, eyewitness accounts, and even a murder weapon.
 The A–Z structure creates an accessible and entertaining way to engage with Salem’s history, from past to present day.
 This is an evolving story, one that will continue to unfold throughout the life of the exhibition.

 Salem Stories is organized by the Peabody Essex Museum.
-Carolyn and Peter S. Lynch and The Lynch Foundation, Jennifer and Andrew Borggaard, James B. and Mary Lou Hawkes, Kate and Ford O'Neil, and Henry and Callie Brauer provided generous support.
+Carolyn and Peter S. Lynch and The Lynch Foundation, Jennifer and Andrew Borggaard, James B. and Mary Lou Hawkes, Kate and Ford O'Neil, Henry and Callie Brauer, and George and Isabel Shattuck provided generous support.
 We also recognize the generosity of the East India Marine Associates of the Peabody Essex Museum.